[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for performing entry level work in the purchase of materials, supplies, and equipment.
 Under direct supervision of the Purchasing Agent, an employee in this class obtains prices and quotations, checks on delivery of purchases, and does some purchasing of supplies, materials and equipment.
 If detailed specifications are prepared, they are done under the supervision of a higher level employee.
 All purchase orders are subject to the approval of the Purchasing Agent.
 The work is performed under immediate supervision of the Purchasing Agent or a higher level Buyer with general instructions and with some leeway for the exercise of judgment.
 This is entry level professional work in which an employee learns agency policies and procedures with respect to buying.
 Detailed procurement, such as buying related to printing and printed matter, is typically the responsibility of a higher level Buyer.
-Frequent communication with consumer departments regarding the purchasing of goods is typically associated with employees in this class.
+Frequent communication with consumer departments and vendors regarding the purchasing of goods is typically associated with employees in this class.
 Does related work as required.

 TYPICAL WORK ACTIVITIES